Bharath-dev05/Coffee-Daap/README.md

 # Coffee-Daap
-A decentralized appllication to buy coffee using crypto
+A decentralized application to buy coffee using crypto